DrMcCollum5/Regex-Tutorial/README.md

 Using the | as in m|M would match either m or an M from the string.
 For example if you use https?:\/\/(www\.)?[\d-a|A it would search or a OR A.

 ### Flags
 A flag is an optional parameter to a regex that modifies its behavior of searching.
-A flag changes the default searching behaviour of a regular expression.
+A flag changes the default searching behavior of a regular expression.
 It makes a regex search in a different way.
 A flag is denoted using a single lowercase alphabetic character.

 Flag Expressions:

 i: Ignores casing.
 Makes expression case-sensitive
 g: Global.
-Makes expression search for all occurences
+Makes expression search for all occurrences
 s: Dot All.
 Makes the wild characters . match newlines as well
 m: Multiline.
-Makes boudnary characters ^ and $ match beginning and end of every line.
+Makes boundary characters ^ and $ match beginning and end of every line.
 y: Sticky.
 Indicates that it matches only from the index indicated by the lastIndex property of this regular expression in the target string (and does not attempt to match from any later indexes)
 u: Unicode.
 Expression assumes individual characters are code points, not code units and will then match 32 bit characters.